 After seeing our new bathroom, the need for some updates in our hallway became glaringly obvious.
-So, our hallway update project: should we consider these new changes one big project or a follow on project?
+So, we’re going to be tackling a hallway update project.
+Yet should we consider our hallway update project part of one big project or a follow-on project?

 This is our hallway, which connects our living room and entry with our bedrooms and bathroom.
 It is also where our turtle, Bubble, resides.